minkymorgan/deap-er/docs/source/tutorials/creating_components.rst

 Individuals
 -----------

-Individuals are collections of fitness values which mutate and mate with each other in order to produce offsprings that have altered fitness values.
-In each generation, the current set of individuals is evaluated and those with better fitness scores have a higher probability of passing their fitness values to the next generation of individuals.
+Individuals are collections of solution values which mutate and mate with each other in order to produce offsprings with altered solution values.
+Each individual has a *fitness* attribute, which represents the suitability of the solution values for the given problem.
+During evolution, the population of each generation is evaluated and those individuals with better fitness scores pass their solution values to the next generation.

 Individuals are created by using the :mod:`~deap_er.creator` module and must inherit from mutable types of :class:`~collections.abc.Collection`.
-Therefore, in addition to the standard :external+python:class:`list`, it is also possible to create individuals from the :external+python:class:`array.array` or :external+numpy:class:`numpy.ndarray` classes:
+In addition to the standard :external+python:class:`list` class, it is also possible to create individuals based on the :external+python:class:`array.array` or :external+numpy:class:`numpy.ndarray` classes:

 .. code-block::